 In the typical drop-in replacement lithium installation, it is necessary to install a device that will limit the charge current going from the alternator to the lithium batteries.
 That is most often accomplished by turning the charge current on for ten or fifteen minutes and then off for fifteen to twenty minutes to give the alternator time to cool down.
 The BtoB charger has an internal limit to the amount of charge current it will allow to pass.
 If this is below what the alternator can put out continuously, it will be protected.

-In bus conversions and most large diesel motoromes, the alternator is designed for continuous output of large amounts of charge current.
-In my situation, the engine has a Delco 50DN series oil-cooled alternator to charge the house batteries that are rated for continuous duty at the 270-amps output.
+In bus conversions and most large diesel motorhomes, the alternator is designed for continuous output of large amounts of charge current.
+In my situation, the engine has a Delco 50DN series oil-cooled alternator to charge the house batteries that are rated for continuous duty at the 270-amp output.

 That is way more than the 60-amps of charge current the Sterling BB1260 will allow to pass through.
 The only issue is there is less charge current available to the lithium portion of our new house battery bank so it may take a bit longer to recharge while driving.
 In any event, the lithium batteries will likely recharge faster than the lead-acid batteries so you will likely not notice the somewhat longer recharge time.